lapinek/platform-scripting/README.AM.md

 When you know where to find the logs and [how to control the level of the debug output](https://ea.forgerock.com/docs/am/maintenance-guide/debug-logging.html), you can inspect the debug data for possible reasons your script is not working and/or for the information it outputs.

 As illustrated in the [Bindings](#script-bindings) chapter, with the [logger methods](https://backstage.forgerock.com/docs/am/7/scripting-guide/scripting-api-global-logger.html), you can proactively output the script context.
 You can also output result of an operation, content of an object, a marker, etc., anything that could be converted into a string (explicitly in Groovy or implicitly in JavaScript).
-For example, you could output the content of the `sharedState` binding in the scripted decision context at some point of the authentication process:
+For example, you could output the content of the `sharedState` binding in the scripted decision context at some point during the authentication process:

 <br/>